alluringshivani/Magoosh-Videos-Downloader/README.md

 # crack
 Magoosh Downloader

+Step 1: Clone the Repository.

+Step 2: Unzip the file.

+Step 3: Run the .exe file.

+Step 4 : A prompt will open add the file name given below and wait for it to download the content.

 it is a .exe file made in python and this can download any course in magoosh website

 MAGOOSH-GRE